openpolitics/manifesto/contributing.md

 Votes are counted by an automated script, which sets the GitHub build status on the pull request depending whether enough votes have been received.
 See the [Votes](http://votebot.openpolitics.org.uk) page for details and vote counts.

-If the script detects that a change has been passed, it will be merged automatically
+If the script detects that a change has been passed, it will be merged automatically 24 hours later.

 ## Help